hoongyan/COMP0073_PMSQ8_research/README.md

     - granite3.2:8b
     - mistral:7b
   - Verify models with `ollama list`.
 If pull fails, check internet and disk space.
-- Git (for cloning the repository)
-- Make (ensure it's installed on your system)
-- PostgreSQL with pgvector extension (will be set up via Makefile)
-- Optional: Access to OpenAI API for model integrations

 ## Installation Steps